Intraocular Lens (IOL) in Amarillo, TX

 How Do IOL Implants Work?

-How Do You Know if You Need an Intraocular Lens?
+How Do You Know If You Need an Intraocular Lens?

 Every person who undergoes cataract removal surgery needs an intraocular lens.
 This is because, during cataract removal surgery, the entire natural lens of the eye is extracted.
 Intraocular lens technology can also be used to improve vision that is not affected by cataracts.
 This is referred to as refractive lens exchange surgery.
 It is sometimes considered for adults who are not good candidates for LASIK.